whilefalse/Yeast/README.markdown

 Installation
 ----
-Get the "yeast" file, drop it in your path somewhere and make it executable.
+Get the "yeast" (if using Unix) or "yeast.bat" (if using Windows) file, drop it in your path somewhere and make it executable.

-Usage
+Usage (Unix)
 ---

 Install CakePHP 1.3 (cake code stored in /usr/lib/cakephp by default)